-The Waster himself has remained a skeptic on the ability of companies to hold true to their bold statements about achieving that utopian aim of “zero waste”.
-We would all like to think that those suffering from “bad neighbour landfills” on their doorstep, will soon wake-up to find their local landfill closed for good […]
+The Waster himself has remained a sceptic on the ability of companies to hold true to their bold statements about achieving that utopian aim of “zero waste to landfill” let alone “zero waste”.
+We would all like to think that those suffering from “bad neighbour landfills” on their doorstep, will soon wake-up to find their […]

 Still millions of people and companies all over the world that have yet to understand the potentially highly negative impact of landfill problems.
 Plus a plea for YOU to Recycle at home.